-As soon as a child turns two, it’s time to visit the dentist or dental hygienist for an oral health assessment.
+As soon as a child turns two, it’s time to visit the dentist or oral health therapist for an oral health assessment.
 Dentists know that there can be nervousness or fears and often work hard to make the visit a comfortable experience.

 What happens on the first visit?

-Your child meets the dentist or dental hygienist and has an opportunity to get used to the dentist’s high-tech chair.
+Your child meets the dentist or oral health therapist and has an opportunity to get used to the dentist’s high-tech chair.
 This consultation mainly involves just a visual inspection, making sure there’s nothing unusual with the child’s teeth and gums.
 The dentist also counts the child’s teeth using the dental mirror - a fun game that we’ve found usually fascinates the patient!

-The dentist or hygienist should take time to answer any questions to create a gentle, positive experience that is often accompanied by plenty of giggles for both the child and the parent!
+The dentist or oral health therapist should take time to answer any questions to create a gentle, positive experience that is often accompanied by plenty of giggles for both the child and the parent!

-As well as doing an oral examination, the dentist or dental hygienist assesses the child’s growth and development and identifies any risk of dental decay, as well as educating the child (and parent) on brushing techniques and the importance of healthy nutrition on teeth.
+As well as doing an oral examination, the dentist or oral health therapist assesses the child’s growth and development and identifies any risk of dental decay, as well as educating the child (and parent) on brushing techniques and the importance of healthy nutrition on teeth.

 What’s the next stage?